-GlobeMed at Duke University partners with Salud Sin Límites in Siuna, Nicaragua to improve the health of adolescents and youth.
+GlobeMed at Duke partners with Salud sin Limites in Siuna, Nicaragua to support the rights and health of women and children.

 GlobeMed at Duke University + Salud Sin Limites

 Almost the entire population of the North Atlantic Autonomous Region (La RAAN), where Salud Sin Límites is located, lives in conditions defined as extreme poverty by the UN.

 “In the name of Salud Sin Límites and the community of Las Quebradas in Siuna, la RAAN, Nicaragua, we would like to thank you for your excellent work focusing on the health of the impoverished—we believe that you are truly demonstrating leadership through your commitment to public health and social justice.”

 – Juan Herrera Urbina, Project Manager, Salud Sin Límites

 Salud sin Límites (SSL) Nicaragua (Health Unlimited) is part of the International Health Unlimited network (now Health Poverty Action).
 SSL works in the Northern Atlantic Autonomous Region (La RAAN) of Nicargua with indigenous communities that have been historically marginalized by the central government.
 This branch of the Health Poverty Action network was founded to prevent HIV amongst youth, create a safe space for mothers to give birth, and protect children from violence.